zonemaster/zonemaster/README.md

 * fr.UTF-8
 * sv.UTF-8

-## Repositories
+## Zonemaster and its components

-The Zonemaster Product uses six different Github repositories.
-The repository that this file is found in is the main repository that holds specifications and documentation for the Zonemaster product.
-All the software for the Zonemaster project lies in five repositories, one for each Zonemaster component.
+The Zonemaster Product consists of the main part and five components.
+The main part consists of specifications and documentation for the Zonemaster product, and is stored in main Zonemaster Github repository ([zonemaster]).

+All the software for the Zonemaster project belong to the five components, each component being stored in its own Github repository (listed below).

 The software has not yet been packaged for any operating systems, and you have to install most of it from the source code.
 The recommended method is to install from [CPAN], but it is possible to install directly from clones of the Github repositories.

 The Zonemaster Product includes the following components:

- * [zonemaster-ldns] - which is a fork of of [ldns] with a Perl frontend.
+ * [zonemaster-ldns] - A fork of of [ldns] with a Perl frontend used by [zonemaster-engine].
- * [zonemaster-engine] - which contains the libraries doing the actual tests.
+ * [zonemaster-engine] - The Zonemaster test library.
- * [zonemaster-cli] - a Command Line Interface for the engine.
+ * [zonemaster-cli] - A Command Line Interface (CLI) to the test library ([zonemaster-engine]).
- * [zonemaster-backend] - which interfaces between the GUI and an API with the engine.
+ * [zonemaster-backend] - A JSON/RPC interface with database to the test library ([zonemaster-engine]).
- * [zonemaster-gui] - A graphical user interface for the engine.
+ * [zonemaster-gui] - A web user interface to the test library via [zonemaster-backend].

 ## Installation

 To install Zonemaster, start with installation of [zonemaster-engine] (which will draw in Zonemaster-LDNS) and then continue with the other parts.
-From the links above you will find installation instructions.
+You will find installation instructions from the links above.

 ## Versions